xoores/multibar/doc/man/multibar.5.rst

 .. highlight:: ini

-polybar(5)
+multibar(5)
 ==========

 Description
 -----------

-The polybar configuration file defines the behavior and look of polybar.
+The multibar configuration file defines the behavior and look of multibar.
 It uses a variant of the `INI <https://en.wikipedia.org/wiki/INI_file>`_ file format.
 The exact syntax is described below but first a small snippet to get familiar with the syntax: